Artificial Turf installation FAQ

 Why Would I Want Artificial Grass Installed?

 If you are considering getting a commercial or residential artificial grass installation in Las Vegas area, you might be wondering what the benefits of a fake grass installation are over the real thing.

 There are many reasons to opt for artificial turf, including the time and cost of maintaining the outdoor areas of your property, reducing your water usage, and many other advantages.

 What Is Included in the Artificial Turf Installation Service?

-When you get in contact with us about installing artificial grass at your property, we will provide you with a quote based on your measurements of the installation area.
+When you reach out to us regarding artificial grass for your property, we connect you with top-tier installers to provide a quote based on your measurements of the installation area.

-On the day of the installation, we will start by reviewing the ground levels of your lawn and removing the existing surface, usually to a depth of around 3 inches or less.
+On the installation day, our partnered experts commence by assessing the ground levels of your lawn, then proceed to remove the existing surface, typically to a depth of around 3 inches or less.

 What are the Benefits of Installing Fake Grass?